elliotwaite/pycairo-animations/README.md

 ### Overview

 The [anim](/anim) directory contains two classes, `Frame` and `VideoWriter`.
 The `Frame` class manages a Cairo surface (the image data) and a Cairo context (what Cairo uses to update the image data).
 The `Frame` class has methods for drawing lines, writing text, applying a blur, and clearing parts or all of the image.
-That `Frame` instance can then be passed to a `VideoWriter` instance to write that frame to disk as a PNG image file in a temporary directory.
+A `Frame` instance can be passed to a `VideoWriter` instance to write that frame to disk as a PNG image file in a temporary directory.
 Once all the frames have been written to disk, call the `write_video()` method on the `VideoWriter` instance to run the ffmpeg process that merges all those frames into a video file.

 The [examples](/examples) directory contains examples of using the library.
 Here's the output from [`hello_world.py`](/examples/hello_world.py) (converted to a GIF):